jps-rust-programming/algo/README.md

 - right = 4, s[right] = 'b', already in seen at index 1.
 Move left = 2. `Update seen` = {'a': 3, 'b': 4, 'c': 2}.
 - right = 5, s[right] = 'c', already in seen at index 2.
 Move left = 3. `Update seen` = {'a': 3, 'b': 4, 'c': 5}.
 - right = 6, s[right] = 'b', already in seen at index 4.
 Move left = 5. `Update seen` = {'a': 3, 'b': 6, 'c': 5}.

+**Key Points:**

+- `Ownership and Borrowing`: Understand the concepts of `ownership` and borrowing in Rust.
+When a value is moved, its ownership is transferred, and you can no longer use it in its original scope.
+- `Lifetime Annotations`: In more complex scenarios, you might need to use `lifetime annotations` to ensure that references are valid.
+- `Cloning`: Cloning a `HashMap` can be expensive, especially for large HashMaps.
+Use it judiciously.